Arshgupta09/object_detector_app/README.md

     * Height of the frames in the video stream `--height=360`
     * Number of workers `--num-workers=2`
     * Size of the queue `--queue-size=5`

+Please note that our app uses Python version 3.

 ## Quitting the program